lannodev/we_player/README.md

 [![GitHub Stars](https://img.shields.io/github/stars/luciano-work/we_player?logo=github)](https://github.com/luciano-work/we_player)

 ## 🚀 Getting Started
-The first thing you have to do is get an VK API TOKEN [VK API TOKEN](https://github.com/vodka2/vk-audio-token)\
+The first thing you have to do is get an [VK API TOKEN](https://github.com/vodka2/vk-audio-token)\
 Create a new .env file in root folder

 ```